Bamboozle!

-Bamboozle! was a quiz game featured on Channel 4 Teletext in the United Kingdom.
+Bamboozle! is a quiz game featured on Channel 4 Teletext in the United Kingdom.
 It was originally part of Teletext's "Fun & Games" category, though the rest of the category had been discontinued for some years before Bamboozle! ended (due to the general discontinuation of all Teletext news and editorial content in December 2009).
 The last edition, themed around 'Ends and Lasts', appeared on Monday 14 December 2009.
 The Boozler 'family' appeared one last time on Tuesday 15 December 2009 saying farewell to the Teletext audience.

 On 9 August 2010 Bamboozle! was given a new home by Teletext Ltd. on the iPhone complete with all the retro graphics (no longer available).
 On 11 July 2019, Teletext Holidays launched a version of the Bamboozle quiz on their 404 error page.

 Bamboozle! was originally intended as a real-time game that could be played in conjunction with a broadcast TV programme using a similar multiple choice format as Who Wants to Be a Millionaire?.
 The decision by the new broadcast teletext franchise holders (Teletext UK) in 1993 to opt for X.25 packet switching meant that it was impossible to adequately synchronise the broadcast of teletext content in the context of a TV programme.
 The format thus fell back to the form it had operated in largely unchanged since 1994.

 The game

-The game used Fastext keys (different coloured buttons on the TV remote control) to select the desired answer from a choice of four, and was "presented" by virtual host Bamber Boozler, who derived his name from the word "bamboozle" and the name of University Challenge host, Bamber Gascoigne.
+The game used Fastext keys (different coloured buttons on the TV remote control) to select the desired answer from a choice of four, and was "presented" by virtual host Bamber Boozler, who derived his name from the word "bamboozle" and the name of University Challenge host Bamber Gascoigne.

 Bamber Boozler's appearance was constrained by the limitations of the Level 1 World System Teletext alpha mosaic display format.
 Teletext pioneer & engineer Greg Nicholas created the quiz "Bamber Boozler" and the character "Bamber Boozler".
 The idea came about in the early 1980s when Nicholas was working with Teletext Equipment manufacturers in the UK.
 In later years, journalists Charlie Ghagan and Roger Wilkinson oversaw the quiz.
 Wilkinson also provides content for the Teletext iPhone app.